-With Montessori teachers in high-demand at over 5,000 schools in the U.S. and 20,000 worldwide, you can open doors to new career opportunities in the United States and abroad.
+With Montessori teachers in high-demand, you can open doors to new career opportunities in the United States and abroad.
 Designed to meet your career and personal goals, Whitworth University collaborated with Montessori Northwest and The National Center for Montessori in the Public Sector to develop a program that offers training and expertise from leaders in public Montessori education.

 - Options to earn your Montessori diploma, master's degree and teacher certification